-As with the 4th Call, the evaluation sessions were moderated by Scientific Officers from the IMI office.
-Once again the Scientific Officer was given considerable support by another member of the IMI office staff, with a dedicated IT officer and with two lawyers available throughout the sessions relieving them of some of the administrative burden and allowing them to concentrate more fully on their role as moderators and to answer directly any questions regarding potential conflict of interest from the evaluators.
+As with previous calls, the evaluation sessions were moderated by Scientific Officers from the IMI office.
+Once again the Scientific Officer was given considerable support by another member of the IMI office staff.
+A dedicated IT officer and two lawyers were available throughout the sessions, relieving the Scientific Officer of some of the administrative burden and allowing them to concentrate more fully on their role as moderators.
+The presence of the lawyers allowed the Secretariat to answer directly any questions regarding potential conflicts of interest from the evaluators.
 All Scientific Officers fulfilled the essential and often difficult role of moderating the evaluation panels with intelligence and fairness, and the standard of moderation across panels was seen to be relatively homogeneous.
 Moderators answered evaluators questions rapidly and supplied information where needed, helping the panels to reach an impartial consensus.
-Signs of the effectiveness of the moderators' handling of the panels were the observations that the experts functioned as teams, working well together and that the writing of the consensus reports proceeded smoothly.
-Once again, the IMI Lawyers were on hand to read all consensus reports and ensure that the language used was well aligned with the scores.
-The observers were pleased to note that moderators encouraged the team of evaluators to explore clearly outlying scores in greater detail to make sure that a key point is not being missed.
+Signs of the effectiveness of the moderators' handling of the panels were the observations that the experts functioned as teams, worked well together and the writing of the consensus reports proceeded smoothly.